Time evolution of a thin black ring via Hawking radiation: Formulation

 where $T_{\rm BR}$ is the temperature of the horizon and $\Gamma^{\rm (BR)}_{{\ell} m n}(\omega)$ is the greybody factor, which is identical to the absorption probability of the incoming wave of the corresponding modes.
-This leads to the emission rates of the total mass and angular momenta, which give changes of the black ring mass $M$ and angular momenta $J_\psi$ and $J_\phi$ as
+This determines the emission rates of the total mass $M$ and angular momenta $J_\psi$ and $J_\phi$ as

-where $\sum$ means summing up over all modes.
-Note that in this expression, it is difficult to estimate the greybody factor generally because no one has succeeded in separating the coordinates $x$ and $y$, and two-dimensional numerical calculation of eigenfunctions is required.
+where the summation is taken over all modes.
+Note that in this expression, it is difficult to estimate the greybody factor generally because we cannot separate the coordinates $x$ and $y$, and two-dimensional numerical calculations are required to determine the energy eigenvalues and corresponding eigenmodes.

-Here, we consider the situation where the mode functions can be approximately evaluated: a black string limit discussed above.
+In order to circumvent this difficulty, we consider the situation where the mode functions can be approximately evaluated: a black string limit discussed above.
 For the boosted black string \eqref{BKBS}, we can separate the wave equation, and therefore, we approximate the evolution of a scalar field in a black ring spacetime by that in a boosted Kerr string spacetime.
-In this situation, the scalar field can be separated as
+In this situation, the variables can be separated as

 where $S^m_\ell(\theta)$ is the spheroidal harmonic function.
-From the coordinate transformation \eqref{coordinates}, the relation between $n$ of a black ring and $k$ of a boosted black string is $n=2kR\tanh\sigma$.
-The expected number of particles emitted per unit time is given by
+From the coordinate transformation \eqref{coordinates}, $n$ of a black ring and $k$ of a boosted black string are related by